CiscoDevNet/terraform-provider-aci/docs/resources/l3out_redistribute_policy.md

 * `annotation` - (string) The annotation of the L3out Redistribute Policy object.
   - Default: `orchestrator:terraform`

-* `annotations` - (list) A list of Annotations objects `tagAnnotation` which can also be configured using the  `` which can be configured using the [aci_](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/) resource.
+* `annotations` - (list) A list of Annotations objects `tagAnnotation` which can be configured using the [aci_annotation](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/annotation) resource.

   #### Required